 These Pathfinder training courses are not intended for crisis intervention.
 If someone is in crisis or immediate danger, call 911 or a crisis care helpline, or go to the nearest hospital for assistance.
 Furthermore, these training courses are not to be used for diagnosis or treatment, or to replace official referral services.
 Nor do they qualify you for Peer Support Certification.

 Please be aware of your well-being and have support available to reach out to if you are triggered by anything while completing our Pathfinder training courses.
-During your Pathfinder journey, if you feel the need, we encourage you to step away at any time and finish the training at a later date.
+If you feel the need, we encourage you to step away at any time and finish the training at a later date.

 If you wish to take further mental health training, please consult Mental Health First Aid by the Mental Health Commission of Canada.
 You can also contact us to ask about other training possibilities.